SDraw/driver_hmd/README.md

 If you have controllers `hmd_monitor` performs HMD position and rotation transformation based on input of left controller:
 * Grip double-press: perform rotation changing.
   * Trigger hold: perform position changing.

+Changes are saved on SteamVR shutdown and loaded on SteamVR startup.

 # Building
 * Clone repository with git